Bristol Motor Speedway: Baseball games

-Bristol Motor Speedway hosted a Major League Baseball game between the Atlanta Braves and Cincinnati Reds from August 2-3, 2025, which was the first regular-season MLB game played in the state of Tennessee.
+Bristol Motor Speedway held a Major League Baseball game between the Atlanta Braves and Cincinnati Reds from August 2-3, 2025, which was the first regular-season MLB game played in the state of Tennessee.
 The Braves won the game, 4–2.

 Other events and uses

 The track on numerous occasions has served as a facility to assist the general public in a variety of situations.
-In 2002, the track acted as a temporary high school for students at Sullivan East High School when their school was closed due to a black mold infection.
+In 2002, the track acted as a temporary high school for students at Sullivan East High School when their school was closed due to a black mold infestation.
 In the early 2010s, Remote Area Medical held a medical clinic at the track.
 The track has been used as an evacuee center for several hurricanes, including Hurricane Irma in 2017, Hurricane Florence in 2018, and Hurricane Dorian in 2019.
 The track has also been used as a COVID-19 vaccine distribution center.

 In 1968, the track served as a campaign rally for longtime Alabama Governor George Wallace for his campaign in the 1968 United States presidential election.
 In 2021, YouTuber Jimmy Donaldson, known by his alias MrBeast, held a game of tag between 10 people at the track with a purse of $500,000 given to the winner.